gomesdasilva/ACTIN/README.md

 ### Installation:

 The easiest way to install ACTIN is to use `pip install actin`.
 Another possibility is to clone the github repository to a directory of your choice and install via `python setup.py install`.
+Note: github versions are generally more up to date.

 ### Configuration file: